 As we support local tourism, we also support the local talents and food.
 If there is one food that you must try when in Sibuyan, it would be the Pancit Sibuyan at Chai Tea Cafe.
 Aside from their coffee and milk teas, this is the place where you can get these locally made noodles.
 Apparently, these noodles are made by hand by an old lady in the area and sell them herself.
 She has been making this for so many years, and it’s becoming a local favorite.
 I am telling you, it was delicious!
 It wasn’t expensive, and the serving was a lot.
 And to our surprise, we all finished it.
 That’s how good it is, and I hope you could give it a try!

 Address: E. Aguinaldo St. Cajidiocan Romblon

-If you are searching for a place that serves good brewed coffee and a delicious cheesecake, Bash Cafe is definitely a must try.
-Located right in the center Cajidiocan, Bash Cafe is a local favorite so we decided to give it a try as well.
+If you search for a place that serves well-brewed coffee and a delicious cheesecake, Bash Cafe is definitely a must-try.
+Located right in the center of Cajidiocan, Bash Cafe is a local favorite, so we decided to give it a try as well.
 As we walked in, you could already smell the coffee brewing.
 The place itself is very cute with the wall paintings and the combination of blue and pink.
 It was cute!
-We were also told that aside from the coffee, their blueberry cheesecake is a must try, so we ordered each one and it was divine!
+We were also told that aside from the coffee, their blueberry cheesecake is a must-try, so we ordered each one, and it was divine!
 Good thing each one had one because I have no plans of sharing it.
 It’s that delicious!

 Rancher’s Place Bed and Breakfast